721 APS members save the life of an injured passenger

 |0

-This work, 721 APS members save the life of an injured passenger [Image 2 of 2], by 1st Lt.
+This work, 721 APS members save the life of an injured passenger, by 1st Lt.
 Cameron Silver, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT